OAI/learn.openapis.org/specification/parameters.md

         ...
 ```

-- Both operations (`get` and `put`) have the same parameters, since they are defined at the Path Item level.
+- Both operations (`get` and `put`) have the same parameters, since they are described at the Path Item level.
 - The parameters are two integers, named `row` and `column` which are located in the path of the operation.
 This matches the path name which contains `{row}` and `{column}`.
 - The `put` operation, additionally, must provide a request body which must be one of the three provided strings: `.`, `X` and `O`.

-The complete [Tic Tac Toe sample API](/examples/tictactoe.yaml) does not look exactly like the above snippet because it reuses portions of the document to remove redundancy.
+The complete [Tic Tac Toe sample API](/examples/tictactoe.yaml) does not look exactly like the above snippet because it reuses portions of the description to remove redundancy.
 This technique is explained in the [Reusing Descriptions](components) page.

 ## Summary